covcom/388COM/Week_09_Graphics_and_animation/README.md

     }
     ```

     This is an example taken from the office [API guide](http://developer.android.com/guide/topics/graphics/2d-graphics.html#drawables-from-xml).
-After defining the oval shape in constructor, once `View.onDraw()` is called, our shape will draw itself on the canvas provided by the syste.
+After defining the oval shape in constructor, once `View.onDraw()` is called, our shape will draw itself on the canvas provided by the system.

 2. Open PageFragment.java, edit the `if` clause inside `onCreateView()` method so it becomes the following